porscheinformatik/pnet-data-api/README.md

 Additionally, we will enter your own user as manager for the system user.
 This means that you, and nobody else, can request a password for the user.
 If more users should be allowed to do this, please add a list.

-After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) (respectively the the [System User Self-Service for QA](https://qa.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF)) for requesting a password.
+After the system user has been created, you can use the [System User Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) (respectively the the [System User Self-Service for QA](https://qa.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF)) for requesting a password or a secret token.

+## Logging in

+Before making any requests to the Data API, you must perform a login request using either the username/password combination or the secret token.
+If the login is successful, a JWT is returned that's valid for about an hour (but it may be less for internal reasons).

+Use this JWT for all subsequent requests.

+**To prevent massive amounts of logins, the number of logins is limited to 30 per two minutes.**

-# Available Instances
+# Available InstancesLogin
+Before executing requests to the Data API, you have to perform a login request by either using the username/password combination or the secret token.
+If the login is successful, a JWT will be returned, that's valid for about one hour (but it may be less for internal reasons).

+Use this JWT for any subsequent request.

+In order to prevent massive amounts of logins, the number of logins is limited to 30 per two minutes.

 Following instances are accessible: